tbalza/kubernetes-cicd-zt/README.md

 > `terraform/01-eks-cluser` Provisions infrastructure, and core addons that don't change often.
 While `terraform/02-argocd` Bootstraps ArgoCD via helm, which will in turn deploy the rest of the apps.
 Separating these stages into two TF state files reduces future maintenance issues

-## Final Results

-### Provisioning
-After executing `terraform apply -auto-approve`, the provisioning stage will set up the EKS cluster with Node Groups, Access Entries, along with its core addons (CoreDNS, Kube-Proxy, VPC-CNI, EBS CSI Driver, AWS Load Balancer Controller, ExternalDNS, External Secrets Operator) and resources like IAM Policies/Roles/Security Groups, ACM, VPC, RDS, SSM, Application Load Balancer, and ECR.

-This provisioning cycle takes about ~25 minutes.

-### Deployment

-After the first stage succeeds, Terraform will automatically bootstrap ArgoCD which will then "take over" and deploy and manage a fully configured and interconnected CI/CD pipeline with Sonarqube, Jenkins, ArgoCD Image Updater, Django, ElasticSearch, Fluentbit, Kibana, Prometheus and Grafana.

-After around ~10 minutes you'll be able to access all of the app console UIs via their subdomain:

-- django.yourdomain.com
-- argocd.yourdomain.com
-- sonarqube.yourdomain.com
-- jenkins.yourdomain.com
-- kibana.yourdomain.com
-- grafana.yourdomain.com

-The dynamically generated secrets to access each service will be available via the SSM Parameter Store console in AWS.

 ## Remove Resources

 After you're done, you can run this command to delete all resources.